RealRobotics/pi-rugby-ball/install/README.md

 Then reboot.

 Now for the language.
-Generate the `en_GB` locale.
+Generate the `en_GB` locale using the command:

 ```bash
 sudo dpkg-reconfigure locales